yiufakinex/chat-app-aws-terraform/README.md

-# Chat Application - AWS with Terraform
+# Chat Application - AWS with Terraform (Traditional Approach)

 ## Table of Contents